Hidden surprises in the CO2 figures

 drawn as a second y-axis scale (red), and proved to be displaced

-from the CO2 concentration scale by -293 ppm.
+from the CO2 concentration scale by -293 ppm (but at the

 But what does this 57% represent, outside